 Yes.
-As a previous recipient of program funding, you may submit a new application for another three month period, but not the same three month period for which you were funded.
-You will be limited to a maximum of $15,000 for qualifying expenses.
+You may submit a new application for another three month period, but not the same three or six month period for which you were funded.

 Our application was denied during the last round of this program.
 Can we re-apply?
-Would we be limited to $15,000 or $30,000?
+Would we be limited to $15,000?

 Who is eligible for the Pinal County Business Sustainability Program?